cmonmagic/cmonmagic.github.io/_posts/2025-09-12-practical-info-for-Spodek.markdown

 tags: [news]
 ---

-Here's a short summary of (hopefully) all of the practical information you might want / need to attend the C'mon!
+Here's a short summary of (hopefully) all of the practical information you might want/need to attend the C'mon!
 Katowice 2025:

 ### Before the tournament